swizzlr/cocoapush/README.md

 #Serves Safari Push Notifications for CocoaPods Users

 ##Public-ish API
 Two methods to update and retrieve.
-These are dumb and perform no validation, yet.
-They just send back whatever you've previously stored or overwrite/store whatever you send.
+These are dumb and perform little to no validation, yet.
+They just send back whatever you've previously stored that the app knows about: right now, that's an object with a 'pods' key.

 `GET /push/v1/settingsForDeviceToken/:device_token`